 500 Years of Spanish Paintings at San Antonio Museum of Art - Here Are 5 Highlights

 This summer, the San Antonio Museum of Art brings together a remarkable selection of some of the most acclaimed Spanish paintings, conveying the richness of artistic traditions in the country.
-Titled 500 Years of Spanish Painting from the Museums of Madrid, this dramatic survey explores five centuries of painting in Spain, starting with the union of Queen Isabella and King Ferdinand in the late fifteenth century to the turn of the twentieth century.
+Titled 500 Years of Spanish Painting from the Museums of Madrid, this dramatic survey explores five centuries of painting in Spain, featuring world famous artists from Spain, starting with the union of Queen Isabella and King Ferdinand in the late fifteenth century to the turn of the twentieth century.

 The display will include more than forty works of art created by painters such as El Greco, Diego Velázquez, Bartolomé Esteban Murillo, Jusepe de Ribera, Francisco de Goya y Lucientes, Joaquín Sorolla y Bastida, and Pablo Picasso.
 It also celebrates the artistic achievements of many other Spanish artists, such as Juan de Flandes, Luis de Morales, Luis de Madrazo y Kuntz, Antonio María Esquivel, and Ignacio Zuloaga.
 Works on view include portraiture, landscape from the earliest hints of naturalism to the impressionist and expressionist movements of the late nineteenth century, devotional painting, and still life.